 Sexual Harassment Prohibited

-Students are encouraged to report claims or incidences of bullying, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any staff member with whom the student is comfortable speaking.
-A student may choose to report to a person of the student’s same sex.
-Complaints will be kept confidential to the extent possible given the need to investigate.
-Students who make good faith complaints will not be disciplined.
+Students are encouraged to promptly report claims or incidences of bullying, intimidation, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, a Complaint Manager, or any employee with whom the student is comfortable speaking.
+A student may choose to report to an employee of the student’s same gender.

-The Superintendent shall insert into this policy the names, addresses, and telephone numbers of the District’s current Nondiscrimination Coordinator and Complaint Managers.
-At least one of these individuals will be female, and at least one will be male.
+The Superintendent shall insert into this policy the names, office addresses, email addresses, and telephone numbers of the District’s current Nondiscrimination Coordinator and Complaint Managers.
+The Nondiscrimination Coordinator also serves as the District’s Title IX Coordinator.

 1235 Oak Street, Winnetka, IL 60093